 Hawes Civil War Letters, by Anne E. Moseley, CIT. , was a wonderful event.
 We hope to see Ms Moseley in additional presentations this coming summer.
 By the way, someone left a pair of sunglasses here at the library after this event.

 Raising the Challenging Child, How to Minimize Meltdowns, Reduce Conflict, and Increase Cooperation by Karen Doyle Buckwalter, Debbie Reed, and Wendy Lyons Sunshine

 Postponed Date to be determined Barry Public Library

 Come join us for a discussion of this extraordinary book that has received high praise from parents, teachers, doctors, and child care professionals.
 If you have children, or work with children, this book is for you.

 Debbie Reed and Marcia Ryan will be here to talk about the book and share "practical tips and real life examples" based on their work at Chaddock.
 Books will be available for purchase.

-Chess Club meeting will be March 21 at 10:00 a.m.
+Chess Club meetings are postponed.
 Chess Club is for those who want to learn how to play Chess, and those who know how to play Chess, and those who would be willing to teach someone else to play Chess.
 Everybody, all ages are invited.

-Birth to three activities will be: March 16th at 10 a.m.
+Birth to three activities will be: 1st Tuesday of each month 10-11 a.m.